-Receivables - Sums which at 31 March are owing to the Authority.
+Receivables - Sums which at the 31 March are owing to the Council.

 Reserves - Accumulated balances built up from excess of income over expenditure or sums that have been specifically identified for a particular purpose which are known as earmarked reserves.